Energy saving beauty hacks

 Request your smart meter

-Smart meters are the best way to monitor what you are consuming and spending on energy because they have an in-home display that shows you the information in near real time.
-This will help you to work out how to make energy efficiencies and get your gas and electricity bills under control.
+Smart meters can help you to work out how to make energy efficiencies and get your gas and electricity bills under control.